 I LOVE to involve family members in the process.
 This is a great opportunity for the tax deduction strategy of hiring children or a spouse for tax strategy purposes.
 Also, a business owner can better use the travel deduction for legitimate board meetings for those serving.

-Thus, it’s a great opportunity to get the family involved in business decisions, pass on a legacy of entrepreneurship and teach them what is actually going on in the business.
+Thus, it’s a perfect opportunity to get the family involved in business decisions and pass on a legacy of entrepreneurship.
+It teaches them what is going on in the business.